rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 defined with either a border or drop shadow.
 Popularised by [Google's Material design](https://m3.material.io/) ([see Cards as they were originally designed in version 1 of Material design](https://m1.material.io/components/cards.html)), they have gone on to become a key part of the design language of modern Web development.

+### clsx

+[clsx](https://www.npmjs.com/package/clsx) is a utility library for constructing HTML class attributes with conditional logic.